satyapalsinh10/Plane_Estimation-RANSAC-/README.md

 You can customize the RANSAC parameters such as max_iterations and distance_threshold in the fit_plane_ransac function to suit your specific use case.

 ## File Structure

+- data_downloader.py: Downloads the point cloud from open3d in .pcd file format.

 - ransac_plane_est.py: The main script containing the RANSAC plane fitting implementation.